-In 2018/19 Surrey Heath was a member of the Surrey wide Business rates pilot which meant that all Business Rates growth achieved within the county was retained within Surrey rather than being redistributed.
-This has achieved the extra £1m target put in place when the pilot was discussed and this is included within these accounts.
-In 2019/20 we have reverted back to the 50% scheme and it had been proposed that in 2020/21 a new 75% scheme will be introduced however this has now been deferred to 2021/22 by the Government.
+In 2018/19 Surrey Heath was a member of the Surrey-wide Business rates pilot which meant that all Business Rates growth achieved within the county was retained within Surrey rather than being redistributed.
+This has achieved the extra £1m target put in place when the pilot was discussed, and this sum is included within these accounts.
+In 2019/20 the Council reverted to the 50% scheme, and it had been proposed that in 2020/21 a new 75% scheme will be introduced.
+This scheme has since been delayed indefinitely by the Government.

 Looking forward the Council wishes to continue to deliver on its key priority to develop Camberley Town Centre.
-This project in particular will depend on the strength of the wider UK economy in particular the housing and retail markets.
+This project will depend on the strength of the wider UK economy, in particular the housing and retail markets.
 Although there has been a national fall in the value of the retail assets which has impacted the Council this is not necessarily an issue since there is no intention to sell these assets in the near future.
 What is more important is that the income is maintained in order to cover the loans taken out to fund the purchase of these assets.
-This goal has been met in 2019/20.
+This goal was met in 2019/20.